Adolescents discography

 The Adolescents lineup once again reunited in 2001, but Royer soon left and was replaced by Derek O'Brien.
 The band began writing new material and recorded a live album and concert film, Live at the House of Blues (2004), part of Kung Fu Records' The Show Must Go Off! series.
 Rikk Agnew left, and the lineup of Reflex, Soto, O'Brien, and Frank Agnew recorded the Adolescents' reunion album, OC Confidential, released in 2005 through Finger Records.
 That year also saw the release of The Complete Demos 1980–1986 through Frontier Records, a compilation of the band's earliest demo recordings.
 More lineup changes took place over the next several years; since 2008, Reflex and Soto have been the Adolescents' sole constant members and primary songwriters, and the band has released four more studio albums through German label Concrete Jungle Records.
 2011's The Fastest Kid Alive included drummer Armando Del Rio and guitarists Mike McKnight and Joe Harrison.
 Harrison was then replaced by Dan Root, and the band released the American Dogs in Europe EP (2012) and 2013's Presumed Insolent.
 Del Rio was replaced by Mike Cambra and McKnight by Leroy Merlin prior to 2014's La Vendetta..., and Merlin was replaced by Ian Taylor for 2016's Manifest Density.
 The band released their ninth album, Cropduster, on July 20, 2018.
 This marked the final album with founding member and bassist Steve Soto who died on June 27, 2018.
 On October 23, 2020, the band released their tenth album, Russian Spider Dump.
-It was the band's first album without Soto, who was replaced by Leftover Crack's Brad Logan.
+It was the band's first album without Soto, who was replaced by Leftöver Crack's Brad Logan.
+The band released their eleventh album, Caesar Salad Days, on July 14, 2023.